smartspaces-io/smartspaces/smartspaces_docs/src/main/sphinx/serviceshardwarecommunication.rst

 ^^^^^^^^^^

-An example of using the Serial Communication support can be found in the ``interactivespaces.example.activity.arduino.analog.java`` example in the Workbench's ``examples`` folder.
+An example of using the Serial Communication support can be found in the ``smartspaces.example.activity.arduino.analog.java`` example in the Workbench's ``examples`` folder.

 Bluetooth Communication